anisoprint/aura-docs/docs/aura-connect/gui/index.md

 Here you will see a list of all users which have been made admins in your company

-Hover over a user and click on the trash icon on the right in order to deprive them of admin rights in your company
+Hover over a user and click on the trash icon on the right To deprive them of admin rights in your company

 ### Company info form

-In order to edit company information press the **'Edit'** button in the [Info](#info-panel) panel, a form on the right will appear
+To edit company information press the **'Edit'** button in the [Info](#info-panel) panel, a form on the right will appear

 ![Company info form](./media/company/company-info-form.png)